Kuro-dev/ProgrammableRoleplayScript/README.md

 - clean up the code once everything is working
 - add javadoc
 - add documentation showing how to add custom instructions to the roleplay
+- add the ability to save and load